 Change Display settings for accessibility on Mac

-On your Mac, use Display settings for accessibility to make items on the screen, including the pointer, easier to see, make text easier to read, reduce motion and apply color filters or tints to the screen, and more.
+On your Mac, use Display settings for accessibility to make items on the screen (including the pointer) easier to see, make text bigger, reduce onscreen motion, apply color filters or tints to the screen, and more.